Merlinov/minimalauncher/README.md

-_minimalauncher_ is an Android Launcher app 🚀 with a minimal interface, providing a clean and distraction-free experience 🌟.
-This app is designed with simplicity and efficiency in mind, to keep you focused on what truly matters ⌚.
+_minimalauncher_ is an Android Launcher app 🚀 with a minimal interface, providing a clean and distraction-free experience 🌟 It is designed with simplicity and efficiency in mind, to keep you focused on what truly matters ⌚

 ## Download